pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 They might think we have exoskeletons that we can take off and put on at will.
 We humans, or AAGIs, are constantly finding exciting ways to augment ourselves with artificial intelligences!

+---

+**Update April 2023**: I would like to highlight this phrase I use: "increasingly intelligent".
+It may seem that I am suggesting certain intelligences are greater/better/superior, and other (say, un-augmented) intelligences are lesser/worse/inferior.
+I do not believe this is a good perspective to have, and I wish to distance myself from it.
+Rather, I am content to pitch my philosophical tent in the camp of those who say there are different *kinds* of intelligences, and increasing the diversity of intelligences is a Good thing.
+In the future, I think we ought to stick to talking about specific capabilities that have been altered by technology (like I do in the previous paragraph) rather than using language that makes broad statements about intelligences.
+A related and important concern is that there is not yet equitable access to this technology in many parts of the world.
+This suggests a widening gap between the *haves* and *have nots*, which we should work to prevent.

 ## Humans and machines as a single, cyber-physical organism

-If we agree that powerful machines augment our intelligence, is it a stretch to say that soon we will see *homo sapiens* and machines as a *single cyber-physical* organism?
+If we agree that powerful machines augment our intelligence, is it a stretch to say that soon we will consider *homo sapiens* and machines to be a *single cyber-physical* organism?

 Let's imagine the point far along the tree of life where the line between what's human and and what's machine has blurred completely.
 The AAGI cyber-physical organism that emerges at this point of convergence is likely totally inconceivable to us today.